PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh am I?"

 There was a grumbling in the crowd.
 Rattick thought Boltac was going to falter.
 But he saw him look to a balcony high on the keep behind him.
 There, in the sunlight and clean air, was Asarah, as raidient as spring.
 She smiled an waved her palms in a motion that said 'keep calm.'

 Boltac turned back and smiled at the crowd, armed with new confidence.
 "So, here's the deal.
 If I'm you're King, I have a plan.
-If any of *you* have a plan, well then, you can put your own money in the treasury, face not only the wrath of the most powerful empire in the Four Kingdoms, but also the ire of your fellow-citizens... you know, come to think of it.
+If any of *you  have a plan, well then, you can put your own money in the treasury, face not only the wrath of the most powerful empire in the Four Kingdoms, but also the ire of your fellow-citizens... you know, come to think of it.
 I don't think I want this after all."
 In a display of master showmanship, Boltac jumped off the table, saying, "Nah, I'm taking my plan and going home."

 "No, no, no!" rose the cries around him.
 The negotiation successfully concluded, Boltac climbed back onto the table and smiled.

 "Okay, here's what we are going to do..."
 And Boltac told them the plan.

 And through all of it, Asarah beamed down on him like an angel.

 "Wait just a minute," said an old man, missing a few teeth said slowly.
 "If you're to be King, don't you need a coronation first?"

-"Maybe wait until after I've saved my new Kingdom, hunh?"
+"Ahh.
+Maybe it'd be best to wait until after I've saved my new Kingdom, hunh?"

 Nobody argued.

-And that was that.
-The gig was up.
-Rattick stopped off to visit a lady of reasonable rates and when he woke in the morning, he was certain it was the last time he would ever see Robrecht.
-As he walked the South road, looking for a horse to steal, he was even more certain that he would never see Boltac's coronation.
-He even doubted that Robrecht would last that long.
+And with that that.
+Rattick decided that the gig was up.
+He stopped off to visit a lady of reasonable rates and when he woke in the morning, he was certain it was the last time he would ever see Robrecht.
+As drifted down the River Swift in a stolen boat, he was also certain Robrecht would never see Boltac's coronation either.
+He even doubted that dismal foggy burg would last that long.

-# Boltac Catches Rattick and Makes Him His Minister

-Jump to Rattick's pov.
-He grabs some gold, and sneaks back to Robrecht

-## Rattick escaping, time to head to the South -- to warmer climes

-Back to Rattick's POV -- he escapes with his gold.
-He heads high into the mountains to a little village where he has a girl (he ha a girl in every village)

-He figures things have cooled down, so he'll head South with his gold, to the Kingdoms of the Sun -- enjoy the life of luxury to which he can easily become accustomed.

-He actually makes it there (medieval Miami) and he is hit over the back of the head.
-Thrown in the back of the wagon. (the fog blowing through the wagon windows would have given it away if nothing else.)

-He's caught at the border and hauled before the King

-"Wash yourself, you are to appear before the King."

-"King of Robrecht?
-Everybody knows Robrecht doesn't have a King."

-Ranger cuffs him and tells him to be quiet.

-Colbac hires two legions of soliders
+Two days later he was drunk in Shatnapur, enjoying the largess of a purse he had cut off a wealthy merchant.
+He smiled at the dancing girls, and made a note to ask about the heavy incense they burned in this decadent establishment of this most decadent Southern city.
+He liked it.
+And want the chance to invoke the scent-memory of this floating time whenever he wanted.
+He took a long drink of his wine and smiled.
+It was all over, and he had escaped with his life.
+Reduced to simple cutpurse, perhaps, but, so far, the life was treating him well.
+Perhaps he had earned a vacation in the South.

+In his contentment, Rattick let his guard down, so he never saw it coming.
+He never heard the thock of the heavy wood sap that hit him across the back of his head.
+Never felt the rough hands lifting him up and depositing him in the back of the wagon.
+He was unaware of the hard gallop North.
+But, in the plus column, he hadn't had to pay his bar tab, which had been substantial.

+When he awoke, he saw fog blowing through the gaps in the wagon cover and he knew he was back in Robrecht.
+When he attempted to roll over, he realized he was bound hand and foot.
+He struggled for a while.
+Shouted a little, but when nothing came of any of it, he gave up and went back to sleep.

+The next time he awoke it was to the sound of horse's hooves ringing on cobblestones.
+He was lifted from the back of the wagon like a sack of grain and deposited in front of a horse trough.
+One of the men who had taken him, a swarthy man who wore a red bandanna around his head, cut him free with a strangely curved knife and said, "Wash yourself, you are to appear before the King."

+"King?" said Rattick.
+This isn't a Kingdom.

+The man in the bandanna cuffed him across the mouth and said, "Don't speak ill of your Kingdom.
+One might get the idea that you were a traitor."

+What game was this?
+Soldiers suggested that the place had been overrun 15 minutes after Rattick had left.
+But with soldiers would come a sack.
+Rapine, loot and pillagery of the first order.
+But, from what Rattick had seen, the town of Robrect was eerily intact.

+Rattick rubbed his jaw with the cold water in the basin to ease the sting.
+Then he was hauled into the keep and thrown onto the floor.
+When he looked up, he saw Boltac standing before the throne.
+"Ha," is all Rattick said.

+"You should have more respect when addressing a King," Rattick heard a familiar voice say.
+He turned his head and there was Relan, dressed in fine clothing and wearing a polished breastplate that featured a rampant eelpout?
+What was going on here?

+"I thought I killed you.
+I'm sure I killed you," said Rattick.

+"En-henh, maybe you are slipping in your old age Rattick.
+Maybe it's time you considered a new line of work."

+"Corpse is a good job for him," said Rattick, his hand dropping to the sword at his side.

+"Are you serious?" asked Boltac.
+"That would be a tragic waste of truly black-hearted and nefarious talent.""

+"While the loss would pain me dearly, how is it that you are not dead?
+Why has the empire seen fit to let a Merchant play Kinglet with it's property.""

+"Because I'm cunning and I know how to buy things cheap.
+Any more questions"

+"And how is I am not dead?"

+Boltac rolled his head to one side and squinted.
+"From the look of it, I'd say you're not dead because you've got a very thick skull.
+And I've got a proposition for you."

+"Well, Rattick, it's like this," Boltac said.
+"Turns out, after all of it, I'm a King."

+"Ha," said Rattick.

+"I know, no one is more surprised than I am.
+But here we are and the only thing to do is make the best of it.
+So, I'd like to make you my first Minister."

+"What!
+This snake?
+He would not be a loyal minister."

+"Exactly.
+Precisely.
+Just when I think you are hopeless, kid, you show real glimmers of intelligence."

+My first advice as minister is to be rid of this peasant.
+This ox is more useful to you as a martyr than as a, a, a, what is he?
+Errand boy?
+Valet?""

+"And this, this peasant?
+This son of a poor hillside rock farmer -- what is he in this?"

+"Why just look at him Rattick.
+He's the hero, anybody can see that."

+"Hero?
+How can he be the hero?
+He's not even a knight."

+"And you're not even wise in the ways of statecraft, yet you are appointed my disloyal minister."

     "No Rattick, I don't want to trust you.
 I want you to try everything you possibly can.
 If I'm safe against my friends, I will be safe against my enemies."